Karl Urban

 Karl Urban in The Boys

-In 2021, the actor continued to star in the TV series "The Boys," playing the rough, brutal, but somewhat sentimental Billy Butcher.
-In the same year, Karl began preparing for his role as Marty in the crime film "Cold Providence."
+In 2021, Urban continued starring in "The Boys," playing the rough, brutal, yet surprisingly sentimental Billy Butcher.
+That same year, Urban began preparing for his role as Marty in the crime film "Cold Providence."

 The Very Best of Billy Butcher | Season 1 & 2 | The Boys | Prime Video

-In addition, the actor "participated" (without having the slightest idea) in a casting for the role of the new 007 agent.
-An artificial intelligence that conducted the selection process chose Urban with a 96.7% match rate.
+Additionally, the actor "participated" (without having the slightest idea) in AI casting for the role of the new 007 agent.
+The artificial intelligence conducting the selection process chose Urban with a 96.7% match rate.
 Chris Evans (93.3%) and Will Smith (92.2%) were close contenders.
-This doesn't mean that Urban will become the new Bond, but according to AI, he is the best candidate for the role.
+This doesn't mean Urban will become the new Bond, but according to the AI, he's the best candidate for the role.

 Karl Urban on playing pranks on Viggo Mortensen and Simon Pegg

-Also, in 2021, he was involved in voicing the animated series "Ark," which was scheduled to be released in 2022.
-Moreover, rumors suggested that a fourth "Star Trek" project would be launched, with Urban reprising his role.
+Also in 2021, he was involved in voicing the animated series "Ark," which was scheduled for release in 2022.
+Meanwhile, rumors suggested that a fourth "Star Trek" project would be launched, with Urban reprising his role.

 Personal Life of Karl Urban

-The charming smile of the New Zealand handsome man captivated many women.
+The charming New Zealand actor's smile captivated many women.
 While filming "Xena: Warrior Princess," Karl met New Zealand actress Natalie Dennis, who had a small role in the series.
-Their passionate romance led to a whirlwind marriage in 1995, and the couple divorced later that same year.
+Their passionate romance led to a whirlwind marriage in 1995, though the couple divorced later that same year.
 For a while, Urban dated American singer Natalie Cole, but the relationship didn't work out.

 In 1999, during the filming of "Space Pirates," Karl met makeup artist Natalie Wihongi.
-Their romance began in front of the entire film crew, and Natalie couldn't resist the interesting and fun Urban.
+Their romance began in front of the entire film crew, and Natalie couldn't resist Urban's charm and humor.
 In 2000, their first child, Hunter, was born.
 It took another four years before the actor proposed to Natalie and married her.

 Karl Urban and Natalie Wihongi